Special effects of Terminator 2: Judgment Day: Initial design and development

 Cameron had first conceived of a character like the T-1000 for The Terminator but lacked the budget or technology to realize it at the time.
 He first came close to the concept with the implementation of the "water snake" in The Abyss, a fully CGI character that could take on a vaguely humanoid shape, which was composited into live-action footage through analog techniques as available digital resolutions were not yet sufficient.
-Let's shoot for the first computer-generated man" Advent of CGI and there was no backup plan if the CGI work failed or if Winston's practical effects couldn't work with it.
-Compared to the abyss where the character could have been cut entirely, no option here.
-Big risk.
-The liquid-metal creature that easily changes shapes in "Terminator 2" is a creation of sophisticated computers made by Silicon Graphics Inc. that cost tens of thousands of dollars.
-The detailed storyboards revealed the T-1000 would require a range of unusual illusions that could only be achieved through computer animation and digital manipulation, combined with the practical effects of Winston's makeup team, but it all depended on ILMs ability to render CGI of unprecedented complexity.
-Cameron had used CGI before but it was an isolated scene that could be cut entirely.
+"Let's shoot for the first computer-generated man."
+However, compared to The Abyss, where the CGI character could have been cut entirely, there was no backup plan if the CGI work for Terminator 2 failed or mismatched Winston's practical effects.

+The digital rendering of the T-1000's shapeshifting liquid-metal form was enabled by sophisticated computers made by Silicon Graphics Inc. which cost tens of thousands of dollars.
+Detailed storyboards revealed that the T-1000 would require a range of unusual illusions that could only be achieved through computer animation and digital manipulation—combined with the practical effects of Winston's makeup team—which were entirely dependent on ILM's ability to render CGI of unprecedented complexity.
 The character required about 52 different effect shots.

-Cameron chose to make the T-1000 have a mercury-like aesthetic when not in its human form because, as Warren Jr. described, "Mercury doesn't look real in real life.
+Cameron chose the T-1000 to have a mercury-like aesthetic when not in its human form because, as Warren Jr. described, "Mercury doesn't look real in real life.
 It balls up, it reflects everything—it looks like a digital-created thing."
+Cameron contacted Dennis Muren at ILM to determine if the water character from The Abyss could be made metallic, and move and morph in a humanoid form.
+Muren had some ideas for how to realize it based on the CGI figures he had seen in TV commercials and in university research.
+Muren said that the reflective surface was also a simpler solution than creating realistic CGI skin; the real difficulty lay in making it move while reflective.
 Cameron had seen various modern computer techniques that could create a chrome-like effect but not while changing shape or conveying a real, physical weight when combined with live-action footage.
 Cameron wanted it to be very reflective.
 Muren modified the reflections to make them seem heavier.
-There were also two people assigned to doing reflections full time, Diana Ace and Alice Rosen, working with a Macintosh to touch up reflections and create blends between walls, floors, and ceilings to ensure there were no seams or hard edges.
-Mainly for the T-1000.
+Diana Ace and Alice Rosen worked full time on digital reflections, using a Macintosh to touch up reflections (mainly on the T-1000) and create blends between walls, floors, and ceilings to ensure there were no seams or hard edges.